How to Apply for a Subscription Service High-Risk Merchant Account

-If you’ve not had any luck in applying for a high risk merchant account for your subscription-based business, here are some tips that could help you turn things around:
+If you’ve not had any luck in applying for a high-risk merchant account for your subscription-based business, here are some tips from the experts at First Card Payments that could help you turn things around.

 Once you have a shortlist of potential payment processors, get in touch with these companies to know how they can help you.
 Keep in mind that your merchant account will play an important role in your revenue stream and your business, so you should find an account provider that you can work with for a long time.

-Don’t be afraid to ask about fees, approval times, processes and payment gateway integrations to ensure that you’re choosing the right partner.
+Don’t be afraid to ask about fees, approval times, processes, and secure payment gateway integrations to ensure that you’re choosing the right partner.

-Once you’ve completed your application and requirements, your payment processor’s underwriting team will then get to work in evaluating your application.
+Once you apply for a subscription service merchant account and submit the supporting documents, your payment processor’s underwriting team will then review your application.
 This process may take between 2 and 10 business days, and within that time, you could be asked for additional documentation.

 Some underwriters could also ask you to make changes to your website and include other information before you could get approved for an account.
 Once your account is all set up, your merchant payment processor will inform you of the approval.
 You will also be given instructions on how to process payments and handle any issues moving forward.